LucasLixo/Web-Video-Player/README.md

     - The first argument in the WVP constructor is the selector for the video element (e.g., '#video').
     - The player works with multiple video tags on the same page by using querySelectorAll.

 - `Options` (Optional): You can customize the following options for the video player:

-    - `backgroundColor`: Sets the background color of the player container.
-    - `Default`: black
-    - `colorInactive`: Sets the color of the inactive icons.
-    - `Default`: '' (no color specified)
-    - `colorActive`: Sets the color of the active progress bar and buttons.
+    - `apply`: Defines a configuration profile.
-    - `Default`: '' (no color specified)
+      - `Default`: 'default'

+    - `settings`: General video settings.
       - `autoplay`: If set to true, the video will start automatically when the page loads.
       - `Default`: false
       - `muted`: If set to true, the video will be muted by default.
       - `Default`: false

-    - `top`: Defines the content displayed at the top of the video player (header).
+    - `show`: Toggles visibility of various UI elements.
-    - `Default`: null (no header) You can pass any HTML content as the value (e.g., `<p>Title</p>`).
-The content will be positioned absolutely at the top of the player.
+      - `titleTop`: Shows title at the top of the player.
+      - `playPause`: Shows play/pause button.
+      - `playPauseCenter`: Shows play/pause button at the center.
+      - `fullscreen`: Enables fullscreen button.
+      - `pictureInPicture`: Enables picture-in-picture button.
+      - `volume`: Shows volume control button.
+      - `rangerVolume`: Enables volume range slider.
+      - `durationTime`: Displays the total video duration.
+      - `currentTime`: Displays the current playback time.
+      - `rangerProguess`: Displays progress bar.

+    - `style`: Customizable styles for the player.
+      - `titleTag`: Defines a custom title tag (can be null for no title).
+      - `backgroundColor`: Sets the background color of the player container.
+      - `colorInactive`: Sets the color of inactive icons.
+      - `colorActive`: Sets the color of active progress bars and buttons.
+      - `shadow`: Enables or disables shadow effect.

 ## Advantages